isomerpages/nlb-curiocity/_story-maps/the-heartland.md

 title: The Heartland
 permalink: /story-maps/heartland
 ---
 'Heartland' refers to areas beyond the city centre, outside of the Central Area.
 Populated mostly by public housing, they are self-sufficient housing estates completed with amenities ranging from schools, shops, markets, cinemas, stadiums, shopping malls and places of worship.
-Beyond their functionalities, these housing estates are also rich in social memories thus allowing us
+Beyond their functionalities, these housing estates are also rich in social memories thus allowing us obtain a part of history less seen in

 | **<font size="5">Raffles Place</font>** | |